Point of Seduction: Body Chemistry III: Production

 Roger Corman greenlit the script from Jackson Barr in March 1993.
 The original script by Jackson Barr was heavily revised by Jim Wynorski and Karen Kelly, who would go on to write the follow-up.
 The film features two returning characters, Dr. Claire Archer (originally played by Lisa Pescia, now played by Shari Shattuck) and Freddie Summers (originally played by David Kagen, now played by Chick Vennera).
 Lisa Pescia was replaced as incoming director Wynorski wanted someone younger in the role.
-The film was listed for sale at MIFED in October 1994 along with the sequel Body Chemistry IV: Full Exposure.
+The film was listed for sale at MIFED (Mercato internazionale del film e del documentario) in October 1994 along with the sequel Body Chemistry IV: Full Exposure.

 Release

 The film was originally aimed to have a theatrical release from Overseas Filmgroup but was released direct-to-video by New Horizons Home Video instead.

 TV Guide gave the film a negative review, singling out Shari Shattuck and Andrew Stevens for particular criticism, "Lisa Pescia played the triumphant villainess in earlier Body Chemistry outings, and her matured, haughty sensuality is sorely missed; Shari Shattuck comes across as an ingenue who looks luscious with clothes off but is hardly worth dying for, and Stevens (who has played this same fall-guy role innumerable times) can't fill in the blanks."
 Joe Bob Briggs was kinder when reviewing the film saying "Well, obviously, there's a little bit too much plot getting in the way of the story, but when we get down to the nitty gritty, it's a pretty decent Nekkid-Body Animal-Sex Black-Widow Breastarama.
 It's no Body Chemistry Two but it's okay." and ultimately recommending the film, "Three stars.
 Joe Bob says check it out!"